Compositional theories for host-core languages: Abstract

 \section{Abstract}

-The syntax of a host-core language is spitted in two parts, representing respectively a \emph{host language} $\host$ and a \emph{core language} $\core$, embedded in $\host$.
-This idea is rooted in Benton's Linear/non Linear formulation of Linear logic and allows a flexible management of data linearity, which is particularly useful in non-classical computational paradigms.
-Moreover, the host-core style can be viewed as a simplified notion of multi-language programming, the process of software development in a heterogeneous programming language.
+Linear type theories, of various types and kinds, are of fundamental importance in most programming language research nowadays.
+In this paper we describe an extension of Benton's Linear-Non-Linear type theory and model for which we can prove some extra properties that make the system better behaved as far as its theory is concerned.
+We call this system the host-core type theory.
+The syntax of a host-core language is {split into} two parts, representing respectively a host language $\mathsf{H}$ and a core language $\mathsf{C}$, embedded in $\mathsf{H}$.
+This idea, derived from Benton’s Linear-Non-Linear formulation of Linear Logic, allows a flexible management of data linearity, which is particularly useful in non-classical computational paradigms.
+The host-core style can be viewed as a simplified notion of multi-language programming, the process of software development in a heterogeneous programming language.
 In this paper, we present the typed calculus $\VCcalcolo$, a minimal and flexible host-core system that captures and standardizes common properties of an ideal class of host-core languages.
-We provide a denotation in terms of enriched categories and we state a strong correspondence between syntax and semantics through the notion of \emph{internal language}.
-The latter result provides some interesting characterizations of host-core style, otherwise difficult to achieve.
-We also show discuss some concrete instances, extensions and specializations of $\VCcalcolo$.
+We provide a denotational model in terms of enriched categories and we state a strong correspondence between syntax and semantics through the notion of internal language.
+The latter result provides some useful characterizations of host-core style, otherwise difficult to obtain.
+We also discuss some concrete instances, extensions and specializations of the system $\VCcalcolo$.